c19witness/uk-covid19-inquiry/2023-10-03_module-2/2_Statement_by_Lead_Counsel_to_the_Inquiry.rst

 And then elsewhere in the minutes:

-"The wearing of facemasks by the general population is unlikely to meaningfully reduce transmission."
+"The wearing of :outline:`facemasks` by the general population is unlikely to meaningfully reduce transmission."

 On 3 February the Prime Minister receives a briefing from the Chief Medical Officer as part of a wider NHS briefing on the potential risks of Covid.
 Sir Chris Whitty expresses the view that if Covid-19 spreads internationally and becomes a pandemic, there was a reasonable chance there would be between 100,000 and 300,000 deaths in the United Kingdom.
 The minutes of the SAGE meeting on 4 February record: